-E. CPC ZC 18-00143 An ordinance amending the zoning map of the City of Colorado Springs pertaining to 2.09 acres of land from OC/cr (Office Complex with Conditions of Record) to PBC/cr (Planned Business Center with Conditions of Record), located at 11005 Voyager Parkway.
+E. CPC ZC 18-00143 Ordinance No. 20-3 amending the zoning map of the City of Colorado Springs pertaining to 2.09 acres of land from OC/cr (Office Complex with Conditions of Record) to PBC/cr (Planned Business Center with Conditions of Record), located at 11005 Voyager Parkway.